Unity-Technologies/ml-agents/docs/Unity-Agents-Overview.md

 ![diagram](../images/agents_diagram.png)

-A visual depiction of how an Learning Environment might be configured within ML-Agents.
+A visual depiction of how a Learning Environment might be configured within ML-Agents.

 The three main kinds of objects within any Agents Learning Environment are: